influxdata/telegraf/plugins/outputs/datadog/README.md

 Field values are converted to floating point numbers.
 Strings and floats that cannot be sent over JSON, namely NaN and Inf, are ignored.

+We do not send `Rate` types.
+Counts are sent as `count`, with an interval hard-coded to 1.
+Note that this behavior does *not* play super-well if running simultaneously with current Datadog agents; they will attempt to change to `Rate` with `interval=10`.
+We prefer this method, however, as it reflects the raw data more accurately.

 [metrics]: https://docs.datadoghq.com/api/v1/metrics/#submit-metrics
 [apikey]: https://app.datadoghq.com/account/settings#api